Academy Museum of Motion Pictures Case Study

 Value-Add

-The Geffen and Ted Mann Theaters were designed for optimal sound distribution with multi-speaker arrays and custom acoustic treatments.
-A Dolby Atmos system with more than 40 speakers enhances immersive sound.
+The Geffen and Ted Mann Theaters were designed for optimal cinematic sound distribution with multi-speaker arrays and custom acoustic treatments.
+Dolby Atmos systems support high-quality sound presentation in both theaters, with approximately 40 speakers in the Geffen Theater and 30 in the Ted Mann Theater.
 Sound isolation strategies separate the theater from the rooftop terrace above.
-Induction loop systems provide accessibility across theaters, exhibits, and public spaces.
+Induction loop systems provide hearing assistance across theaters, exhibits, and public spaces.

 300,000